Ghana elections: A family business | DW | 04.12.2020

 "People without elite backgrounds can also easily make it to the top in politics," she told DW.
 Of course, this requires strategic contacts and good positioning within the own party.

-Sometimes, entering the political arena as a relative unknown can even be an advantage, says Ebenezer Ayesu, a historian at the Heritage Christian College near Accra.
+Sometimes, entering the political arena as a relative unknown can even be an advantage, said Ebenezer Ayesu, a historian at the Heritage Christian College near Accra.

 "You are coming on board with no baggage from the family background," he told DW "Those family members that have been in politics for a while might have had some cobwebs in their wardrobes."